Skip to main content

 Angular components

-• template - html
+• template - HTML

-• code in TS
+• code in TypeScript

 • styles (local, encapsulated)